 How To Get Started

-We strive to return your inquiry within 24 hours if you do not schedule directly.
-Our caring Associate Director, Dr. Jennifer Case, and her knowledgeable assistant, Isabel Villarroel, will ask you a few questions to determine which of our clinicians might be a good fit for your first appointment.
-If you have a particular therapist in mind when you call, Jennifer or Isabel will schedule you for a first appointment with your chosen therapist (if their schedule allows).
+We strive to return your inquiry within 24 hours, if you do not speak with us directly.
+Our caring and knowledgeable administrative staff will work to get your initial evaluation scheduled and client portal activated prior to your first appointment.
+If you have a particular therapist in mind when you call, we will work to schedule you for a first appointment with your chosen therapist (if their schedule allows).

 Please provide us with any collaborative reports (i.e., psycho-educational testing reports, psychiatric reports, IEP reports, and/or educational reports).
 These will help us get to know you or your child more holistically.